NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ### Step 6.2: Create the line

-Next, you will create a line above the selected primities.
+Next, you will create a line above the selected prim.
 Let's add this to `on_build`:

 ```python
 ...